Updated Oct. 18, 2021

 We are currently taking the following measures to ensure the safety of mom, partner and baby at HonorHealth:

-- One support person will be allowed on the Labor and Delivery Unit.
-Both you and your support person will be screened with a temperature check and questionnaire prior to entering.
-If your support person has a fever, they will not be allowed into the unit.
+- One designated visitor will be allowed on the Labor and Delivery Unit.
+Both you and your designated visitor will be screened with a temperature check and questionnaire prior to entering.
+If your designated visitor has a fever, they will not be allowed into the unit.
 For information about doulas, see the information below.

-- Patients in our Antepartum “high risk” area (patients hospitalized while pregnant, but not admitted to have their baby): One designated visitor (for entirety of stay) can visit from 3-7:30 p.m. daily.
-Visitor will be screened and badged.
+- Patients in our Antepartum “high risk” area (patients hospitalized while pregnant, but not admitted to have their baby): One designated visitor (for entirety of stay) during visiting hours (7:30 a.m. to 8 p.m.).
+This person may come and go during the stay.
+Visitor will be screened and receive a badge.

 - Out of an abundance of caution, we are testing all maternity patients for COVID-19.
 If you are having a C-section or induction, you will be screened two to three days before you are admitted.
 All other patients will be screened upon admission.